Classroom (and Church!) Listening Skills

 - Maintain Eye Contact: If possible, maintain eye

 contact with the speaker.
-It shows that you are paying attention and can help you stay
+Making eye contact can help you stay focused.

-- Avoid Interrupting: While it's important to ask questions, and avoid interrupting the speaker unless it's absolutely necessary.
-Let them finish their thought before asking for clarification or raising a point.
+- Avoid Interrupting: While it's important to ask questions, avoid interrupting the speaker unless it's absolutely necessary.
+Let the speaker finish a thought before asking for clarification or raising a point.

-- Practice Regularly: As with any other skill, effective listening improves with
+- Practice Regularly: As with any other skill, you can improve with practice.

 More help for you on doing well in class